microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 A compiler targeting shader model 6.9 should be able to represent vectors in the supported memory spaces in their native form and generate native calls for supported intrinsics and scalarized versions for unsupported intrinsics.

+Verify that supported intrinsics and operations will retain vector types.

 The DXIL 6.9 validator should allow native vectors in the supported memory and intrinsic uses.
 It should produce errors for uses in signatures, cbuffers, and type buffers and any uses in unsupported intrinsics.